Last updated: January 2026

 - Final draw: Upon certificate of occupancy or final inspection

-Private lenders like Marquee Funding Group customize draw schedules to fit the pace and complexity of luxury builds, reducing construction delays.
+Private lenders like Marquee Funding Group customize draw schedules to fit the pace and complexity of luxury builds, which may reduce construction delays, depending on project execution and timing.

 Using land equity as your down payment